Ground Cover vs Cover Crop

 - Try baby’s tears (Soleirolia soleirolii) or creeping thyme (Thymus serpyllum) instead of grass in exceptionally high-traffic areas where grass does not thrive.

 - To choke out weeds: Some ground covers grow dense enough that they block out weeds.
 Creeping phlox (Phlox stolonifera or P. subulata) or dragon’s blood sedum are other examples.

 Maintenance of Ground Cover

 Construction Site and Soil Preparation

-Before planting, we pay special attention to removing weeds, especially perennial weeds, from the bed.
+Before planting, we pay special attention to trimming or removing weeds, especially perennial weeds, from the bed.

 As with any permanent landscape planting, preparation time pays off.
 Before planting, pay special attention to removing weeds, especially perennial weeds, from the bed.
 Grass and weeds can be eliminated by applying a nonselective systemic herbicide or by covering the area with a sheet of black plastic for 1-3 months.